 "Our legacy stock item catalog isn’t ideal.
 It’s complicated to use and doesn’t indicate whether a seller is certified," says Oswald.
 "As a result, we missed out on opportunities to purchase from diverse suppliers."

 Because digital procurement channels mimic consumer-facing online shopping channels, employees don’t need much training to start using it.

 "With Amazon Business, we give our employees access to something that many of them already know how to use," Oswald says.
 "Ultimately, digital procurement streamlines processes and helps employees focus on meeting supplier diversity goals."

 Increased convenience and reduced risk: Union Pacific’s tracks cover more than 32,000 miles and its employees work in a variety of environments, from frontline workers building and moving trains to those maintaining the railroad’s physical infrastructure and office workers.
 When materials are needed last-minute, ad hoc supply runs can introduce risk.

-With digital procurement, Union Pacific’s employees order essential products from diverse vendors for delivery — anywhere, anytime.
+With digital procurement, Union Pacific’s employees order essential products from diverse vendors for delivery — anywhere, anytime with Business Prime.